brecolbrecol/SOTAFreq/README.md

 1. If there are no free frequencies left, assign `CF ± i*12.5 KHz, { 2n − 1 | n ∈ N }`
 1. While exists summits without frequency, go to point 4.

+## Summit suggestion

+Given the list of first choosen summits and the list of all activable summits, suggest not-covered zones.